 The Officers described the jail as safe and ‘more of a community rather than a prison’, noting good relationships with the women and among staff.
 They described staff as ‘very caring’, with especially strong de-escalation skills.
-The family bonding unit, affording full-day visits, facilitated by a family engagement worker, was ‘great’ and the physical environment (large, open grounds, greenery, and animals) were a positive for both staff and prisoners.
+The family bonding unit, affording full-day visits, facilitated by a family engagement worker, was ‘great’, and the physical environment (large, open grounds, greenery, and animals) was a positive for both staff and prisoners.
 Open days for staff families, summer BBQ and staff well-being days were widely valued.

 Managers described caring staff with good relationships with the women.
 They rated the management of complex & challenging women, based on a multi-disciplinary approach and involving families; also, support for women with children, birthing companions, family bonding unit, family days including tours of the grounds, and a visitors centre run by Release On Temporary Licence – the mechanism through which serving prisoners are allowed out of prison on a temporary basis, including for work prisoners.
 They highlighted trained health & well-being peer champions, a ‘healing trauma’ course and transgender training for staff run by prisoners, and monthly Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail meetings with the An informal term referring to a prison’s Governor (or Director in private jails).
 ‘Distraction packs’ on reception, medication in possession, basic education, and two social workers for the women, were all positives; as were the grounds and animals, well-being days for prisoners & staff, events for staff & families, and a staff counsellor.